Fire breaks out in Indore building; none hurt | Business

 A fire broke out on the fourth floor of the Indore Development Authority's (IDA) building situated on Racecourse Road on Sunday night, police said.

-MG road police station in charge Kamlesh Sharma told PTI the blaze erupted at the New India Assurance Company's office on the fourth floor of the IDA building around 7.30 PM.
-Two fire tenders rushed to the spot and fire-fighting operations are going on, Sharma said.
+A Tukoganj police station official said the blaze erupted at around 7:30 PM at the fourth floor of the multi-storey IDA building where the regional office of the Oriental Insurance Company is located.
+MG road police station in charge Kamlesh Sharma had earlier told PTI that the fire had broken out at the office of the New India Assurance Company in the IDA building.
+Two fire tenders rushed to the spot and fire-fighting operations were going on, Sharma had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)